Sinowa-Programming/Godot-Sweepline-Volornoi/README.md

 #### step 3
 * If **'Generate a color lookup diagram'** is toggled an svg image will be saved.
 The svg image will be used for the lookup diagram and also for the simple shader that displays the cells.
 * The diagram should have child polygon nodes to the Volornoi node if **'Create Polygon Cells (Experimental)'** is toggled.
-* If you never selected either then nothing will be displayed.
+* If you never selected either then nothing will be displayed, but the data will be stored in the colormap and graph variables of the volornoi_map node.
+You can then reload the diagram, without any processing, later.

 ### Additional Features
 * You can save the diagram to a json file using the **'Save Selected Diagram'**